pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 installation of multiple binaries.
 When a Python project requests the installation of a package:

-* Pip is run normally for one binary architecture
+* Pip is run normally for one binary architecture,
-* The `.dist-info` metadata is used to identify the native packages -  both those directly requested by the user, and those installed as indirect requirements by pip
+* The `.dist-info` metadata is used to identify the native packages -  both those directly requested by the user, and those installed as indirect requirements by pip,
 * The native packages are separated from the pure-Python packages, and pip is then run again for each of the remaining architectures; this time, only those specific native packages are installed, pinned to the same versions that pip